husnainkhurshiid/golang-webscraping/README.md

 # Web Scraping

-Golang is a vast language and have a lot to offer.
+Golang is a vast language and have a much to offer.
 Scraping is also one of those Scraped **quotes.toscrape.com** using Golang's Colly

 # Run